Coronavirus (COVID-19) FAQs

 A: If you have specific dietary needs related to allergies, celiac disease, or other—please contact Katy Maher at email@example.com and she will work with you to get a meal that fits your needs.

-Q: Where can I find additional information on dining options?
+Q: Where can I find additional information about Butler Dining programs?

 Q: Are buildings on campus still open?

-A: All campus buildings are now locked to the public and only accessible with a Butler ID.
-Atherton Union Marketplace Café remains open with food-to-go but Starbucks and Plum Market are closed.
+A: All campus buildings are now locked to the public and only accessible to employees with a Butler ID.

 Q: What is BUPD doing to keep the campus safe during this time?